EUCAIM/upv-node-workstation-images/README.md

 You can take the _README.md_ of any of our images as an example, like this:
 https://github.com/chaimeleon-eu/workstation-images/blob/main/ubuntu_python/README.md

+#### Usage examples
+In the "Usage" section of your readme.md it is recommended to add some examples, as you can see in the previous link.
+For that usage examples take into account that...
+ - Although you can put generic examples with `docker run`, you should put (additionally or instead) examples with `jobman submit`.
+ - In the arguments where the user set the path for **image inputs** you should use the path of datasets (`/home/chaimeleon/datasets/`).
+   This directory is read-only and accessible using the same path to both the Desktop instance (from where the user launch via jobman) and the launched job itself.
+   In this directory there is a subdirectory for every dataset selected for working by the user.
+   And in every dataset there is an index file that should be used for walking through the contents of the dataset.
+   Our recommendation for your algorithm is that simply accept as an argument the path of this file (`/home/chaimeleon/datasets/<dataset-id>/index.json`) and use it, the schema is [here](https://github.com/chaimeleon-eu/dataset-service/blob/main/index.schema.json).
+ - In the arguments of type result paths, you should use the path of persistent home (`/home/chaimeleon/persistent-home/`).
+   This directory is accessible using the same path to both the Desktop instance (from where the user launch via jobman) and the launched job itself.

 ### There is no Internet access in run time
 Things like "apt get", "pip install", "git clone", or any download from a server out of the platform must be in the dockerfile (image build time) not in init scripts (run time).